 Hearing aids are used every day and in wind and weather.
 As our loyal companions and helpers, they are exposed to a lot of stress: Heat, dust, physical stress, but also simply ear wax and sweat, can easily make the mini high-performance computers dirty, clog microphone inputs or stick volume controls.
-In order to ensure that your hearing aids function properly and last as long as possible, it is therefore important to clean them regularly.
+In order to ensure that your devices function properly and last as long as possible, it is therefore important to clean hearing aids regularly.

 Find out here how and with what to care for your hearing aid, where to store it and what you should absolutely avoid when using your hearing system.

 - You need to be aware of this

 - Storage and drying

 - 10 tips for care

 How are hearing aids cleaned?

 Hearing aids are with us all day long, they are with us everywhere and can do a lot.
 Regular hearing aid cleaning is essential so that you can always hear well and benefit from your hearing aid for a long time.
 You can do this yourself at home.
 Professional cleaning by an audiologist may also be needed from time to time.

 Regardless of whether it is an in-the-ear or behind-the-ear model: the hearing device should not get too wet (never put your hearing aids in water!).
 It is advisable to moisten a microfiber cloth or a piece of kitchen paper with a special disinfectant and gently rub the hearing aid with it.
 You can obtain suitable products for the care of hearing systems and suitable cleaning sets (e.g. with special cloths and brushes) from your acoustician.
 Never use detergent, alcohol or cleaning agents with aggressive substances.